ephios-dev/ephios/docs/admin/configuration/index.rst

     Defaults to `PRIVATE_DIR/media`.
     You should backup this folder regularly.

+`MEDIA_FILES_DISK_QUOTA`:
+    Quota in MB that is enforced for the media files.
+Defaults to 0, meaning no quota is enforced.

 `LOG_DIR`:
     Path to the folder where log files are put.
 Files inside are rotated daily.
     Defaults to `PRIVATE_DIR/logs`.